pod12/payoffdeals-dot-com-open/README.md

 ## 📌 Overview

-**PayOffDeals** is a next-generation cashback platform with integrated social commerce, prioritizing user privacy and security developed by **Data Motifs**, built on **deterministic, auditable, privacy-first architecture**.
+**PayOffDeals** is a next-generation platform with integrated social commerce, productivity tools and content monetization, prioritizing user privacy and security developed by **Data Motifs**, built on **deterministic, auditable, privacy-first architecture**.

 Beyond the platform, we open-source the foundational concepts and components behind our security architecture — demonstrating that deterministic, auditable systems do not require black-box dependencies.